Old Kannada: Derivation

 Regarding adjectives, Kannada had and still has a few native words that can be classed as true adjectives.
-Apart from these, mentioned in 'Numbers and natural adjectives', Kannada used and uses the genitive of nouns and verbal derivatives as adjectives. e.g. ಚಿಕ್ಕದ ಕೂಸು - Small baby (literally: baby of smallness).
+Apart from these, mentioned in 'Numbers and natural adjectives', Kannada used and uses the genitive of nouns and verbal derivatives as adjectives. e.g. ಚಿಕ್ಕದ ಕೂಸು – Small baby (literally: baby of smallness).
 It may be said that there are not real 'adjectives' in Kannada, as these can be called moreover, nouns of quality.

-Halmidi textual analysis

-The inscription is in verse form indicating the authors of the inscription had a good sense of the language structure.
-The inscription is written in pre-old Kannada (Purvada-halegannada), which later evolved into old Kannada (Halegannada), middle Kannada and eventually modern Kannada.
-The Halmidi inscription is the earliest evidence of the usage of Kannada as an administrative language.